Ask most people, "Would you like to be more productive?" and you're most likely going to get a resounding yes.

-1. Become consistent with your sleep
+1. Balance out your sleep

 To figure out what you should do, simply ask yourself “If I don’t get anything else done tomorrow, what are the three biggest and most effective tasks that could move me closer to my goals?”

 Taking your time to prioritize beforehand will help you figure out which tasks deserve your time and which ones are just wasting it.

 Challenging Freeletics workouts such as the Aura, Dione, and Artemis push you physically and lead to more energy.
 Little habits such as hydration are just as important.

 According to a recent study published in The Journal of Nutrition, being dehydrated by as little as one percent can lead to a decrease in cognitive abilities which then affects your productivity.